hkbab123/prompt-library/README.md

 # Prompt Pilot Chat

-Prompt Pilot is a small local chat-style project that lets you collect draft prompts, store them locally, and hand them off to OpenAI for a prompt engineering upgrade.
-It keeps the draft history in `data/drafts.json`, applies a checklist of standard optimization techniques, and surfaces the cleaned prompt plus reasoning.
+Prompt Pilot is a ChatGPT-style conversational interface for prompt engineering.
+Create chat sessions, optimize prompts with AI assistance, and organize your best prompts in a searchable library.
+Features a dark futuristic UI with glassmorphism effects and mobile-responsive design.

 ## Getting started